|Area of Origin:

 is French for moth, whereas in Europe it is called the Epagneul

 Nain or Continental Toy Spaniel.
-The name Papillion is French
+The name Papillon is French

 for butterfly, which the face and ears of this sprightly little

 dog should resemble.
-At one time the Papillion was known as
+At one time the Papillon was known as

 the Squirrel Spaniel because it carried its plumed tail over